-Coaching is needed today more than ever as a critical tool for organizational change.
-Change is essential for an organization to grow and adapt to today's rapidly shifting marketplace, but people and organizations are naturally resistant to change.
-Coaching can facilitate productive change in persons, teams, and systems by enabling leaders, managers, and employees to uncover potential that might otherwise go untapped.
+Leadership coaching is needed today more than ever as a critical tool for organizational change.
+Change is essential for an organization to grow and adapt to today's rapidly shifting marketplace, yet people and organizations are naturally resistant to change.
+Leadership coaching can facilitate productive change in persons, teams, and systems by enabling leaders, managers, and employees to uncover potential that might otherwise go untapped.

 The ability to coach leaders is a core competency for those helping organizations to develop.
 Through coaching, leaders learn how to optimize the value of teams and organizations.
 Leadership coaching helps clarify vision, beliefs, and values, and stretches the capacity to lead and influence.
 Leaders then become catalysts for change within their organizations.

 The Certificate in Leadership Coaching is designed to help students: